Learning to Learn Words from Visual Scenes: Experiments

-\textbf{EPIC-Kitchens} is a large dataset consisting of $39,594$ video clips across $32$ kitchens.
+\textbf{EPIC-Kitchens} is a large dataset consisting of $39,594$ video clips across $32$ homes.
 Each clip has a short text narration, which spans $314$ verbs and $678$ nouns, as well as other word types.
-EPIC-Kitchens contains natural language, but because of its non-exhaustive description of the scene, visual information is also needed to model and predict missing words.
 EPIC-Kitchens is challenging due to the complexities of unscripted video.
-Although the images are also annotated with ground-truth object and action categories, we only use the boxes without the labels.
-We create pairs of images and text by selecting the key frame of each video clip and its corresponding narration.
-Since we aim to analyze generalization, we create a train-test split such that some instances, compositions, and words will only appear at test time.
-We list the full train-test split in the supplementary material to allow reproducibility.
+We use object region proposals on EPIC-Kitchens, but discard any class labels for image regions.
+We sample frames from videos and feed them to our models along with the corresponding narration.
+Since we aim to analyze generalization in language acquisition, we create a train-test split such that some words and compositions will only appear at test time.
+We list the full train-test split in the Appendix~\ref{epic_split}.

+\textbf{Flickr30k} contains $31,600$ images with five descriptions each.
+The language in Flickr30k is more varied and syntactically complex than in EPIC-Kitchens, but comes from manual descriptive annotations rather than incidental speech.
+Images in Flickr30k are not frames from a video, so they do not present the same amount of visual challenges in motion blur, clutter, etc., but they cover a wider range of scene and object categories.
+We again use region proposals without their labels and create a train-test split that withholds some words and compositions.

+Our approach does not require additional image regions as input beyond the full image, and our experiments show that our method outperforms baselines similarly even when trained only with the full image as input, without other cropped regions (see Appendix~\ref{impl}).